gbelouze/geefetch/docs/satellites/gedi.md

 ## Overview

-The Global Ecosystem Dynamics Investigation **GEDI** misson helps characterize ecosystem structure and dynamics such as canopy heights and plante area indices.
+The Global Ecosystem Dynamics Investigation **GEDI** mission helps characterize ecosystem structure and dynamics such as canopy heights and plant area indices.
 It is attached to the ISS and collects data globally between 51.6° N and 51.6° S latitudes.
 It obtains it's metrics via 8 beams that collect metric at a **25 m/pixel** resolution.

 The data collections contain sparse information relative to the aoi's you would work on.